-Here we present some important diagrams for CBSE class 10 Biology.
-By learning the biology diagrams, students can easily visualise their topics and retain the concepts for a long time in their brain.
-Questions based on these diagrams from CBSE Class 10 Biology portion of Science subject, are often asked in the CBSE Exams.
-With this article, students can revise all the important diagrams in a very less time and prepare well to score high in CBSE Class 10 Science Exam 2020.
+CBSE Class 10 Science Important Diagrams: We are presenting here important diagrams from CBSE Class 10 Biology subject.
+Questions based on these diagrams are often asked in the CBSE Board Exams.
+With this article, students can revise all the important diagrams in a short time and score well in their CBSE Class 10 Science Exam 2023.

-Important Biology diagrams for CBSE Class 10 are given below:
+Important Biology diagrams for CBSE Class 10 Board Exam 2022 are given below:

 Neurons or the nerve cells form the basic components of the nervous system.
 A typical neuron possesses a cell body called as soma, hair like structures called as dendrites and an axon.
 Dendrites are thin structures that arise from the cell body.
 These dendrites acquire information from synapses via neurotransmitters and convert them into electrical impulses.
 These impulses are further carried over to the cell body.